Pilot Home in Grand Duc-Cavaillon, Haiti

 These houses are just one step towards repairing the communes of Haiti, the efforts are far from done.
 With continued support and donations from people like you, more families can receive housing, and together we can begin to repair the lives of those affected.

 As Phase 2 of our recovery effort continues into 2023, we will focus our efforts on building 5-7 more homes in Cavaillon, Maniche, and Les Cayes.
 The number of homes built will depend on the cost of construction materials and available funding.

 Insecurity persists in PAP - transporting goods to Les Cayes remains a challenge.
 Though delayed, GCF has received all supplies that were shipped by a private shipping company.
 That has caused significant delays in our ability to work in Haiti.

-Traveling to the south is still considered unsafe due the social and political unrest
+Traveling by road to the South is still considered challenging due to fuel shortages and potential insecurity flare-ups.

-Money Update - Thank you to all our supporters!
+Money Update - Thank you to all of our supporters!